nilskiefer/viastitching/README.md

 ## Requirements

 - KiCad with Python plugin support (tested primarily on KiCad 9)
-- No manual `pip` installation is required for normal plugin use

 ## Installation

 Install like any other KiCad plugin by placing this folder in a KiCad plugin search path (user plugin directory recommended), then restart KiCad.

 In typical usage, just install the plugin and run it from KiCad.
-You do not need to manually enable extra API switches or install `requirements.txt` yourself.

 ## Typical workflow